microsoft/TypeScript-Handbook/pages/Classes.md

 animal = employee; // Error: Animal and Employee are not compatible
 ```

 In this example, we have an `Animal` and a `Rhino`, with `Rhino` being a subclass of `Animal`.
 We also have a new class `Employee` that looks identical to `Animal` in terms of shape.
 We create some instances of these classes and then try to assign them to each other to see what will happen.
-Because `Animal` and `Rhino` share the private side of their shape from the same declaration of `private name: string` in `Animal`, they are compatible.
+Because `Animal` and `Rhino` share the `private` side of their shape from the same declaration of `private name: string` in `Animal`, they are compatible.
 However, this is not the case for `Employee`.
 When we try to assign from an `Employee` to `Animal` we get an error that these types are not compatible.
-Even though `Employee` also has a private member called `name`, it is not the same one as the one created in `Animal`.
+Even though `Employee` also has a `private` member called `name`, it is not the same one as the one created in `Animal`.

 ## Parameter properties

-The keywords `public` and `private` also give you a shorthand for creating and initializing members of your class, by creating parameter properties.
-The properties let you can create and initialize a member in one step.
-Here's a further revision of the previous example.
-Notice how we drop `theName` altogether and just use the shortened 'private name: string' parameter on the constructor to create and initialize the `name` member.
+Accessibility modifiers also give you a shorthand for creating and initializing members of your class by using *parameter properties*.
+In our last example, we had to declare a private member `name` and a constructor parameter `theName`, and we then immediately set `name` to `theName`.
+The turns out to be a very common practice.
+Parameter properties let you can create and initialize a member in one step and in one place.
+Here's a further revision of the previous example:

 ```TypeScript
 class Animal {